-In the second episode, The Lab Conduct, the player is working as a volunteer in a laboratory regarding a top-secret experiment that leads to his mind melding with that of a powerful alien and, through the alien's coercion, killing all of the employees in the building.
+In the second episode, The Lab Conduct, the player is working as a volunteer in a laboratory regarding a top-secret experiment.

-In the third, The Station Process, the player is working at a remote Arctic station, in which he must process radar signals and combat an antagonistic "thing" that is attacking him and his coworkers.
+In the third, The Station Process, the player is working at a remote Arctic station, in which he must process radar signals.

 The game is available for purchase on Steam here.